markstringer-dti/markstringer-dti.github.io/dti.md

 Here's what project management is about, it's about working to improve the quality of second circle conversation.

-And here's the good news about this.
-If you know this is your job, you can keep working at this even if the quality of the conversation is terrible.
+Understand and accepting this can be good news if you're a project manager.
+If you accept this, your job description changes.
+You job is no longer about delivering the impossible.
+It's about improving the conversation between the people who are asking for something that's impossible and the people who are trying to deliver it.
+Of course, there's a secondary goal of trying to improve the communication enough that the what's being asked for starts to be something that's possible.
+But since the only way to do that is to keep improving - and maintaining second circle conversation, that really isn't the main consideraion.
 If you focus on the quality of the conversation, you can be comfortable working on seemingly impossible projects.
 Why?
 Because what you are doing when you're working on these projects is focusing on keeping the conversations in second circle.

 Projects will only work if there's genuine dialogue between the team and the client.
 Now obviously, all the practices that we've talked about in this book are still important.
-It's important to understand the swamp.
+It's important to understand the swamp, who owns this area?
+Who's interested in this area?
+Who lives in it?
+Who works in it?
+Who regulates it?

 It's important to work in a way that encourages transparency, inspection and adaptation.
 It's important to call out the problems which are visible on the horizon.
 These things are vital to improving the quality of the conversation.

 In every organisation, and maybe every project, the nature of this conversation will be different.
 You will need to start from the beginning.
-Sometimes things will be familiar enough that you can start to move faster.
+Sometimes things will be familiar enough from other projects that you can start to pick up speed.
 Sometimes everything will be strange and different.
-But in every new project and in every new organisation, there will be work that needs to be done to figure out how and when it's best to have this kind of dialogue.
+But in every new project and in every new organisation, there will always be work that needs to be done.
+There will always be effort to figure out how and when it's best to have this kind of dialogue.

 So, if the solution is second circle conversations, why don't people just stay in those kinds of conversations the whole time?
 If that happened wouldn't so many projects be so much more successful?